Sedgwick: Accident Claims and Settlements

 For liability claims like automobile accidents, the company notes on its website that it follows these “best practices”:

 to make immediate contact with injured third party claimants to ascertain the facts and claimed damages.
 Statements are taken as appropriate from the claimant and witnesses; police reports are obtained when available and relevant; photographs may also be obtained.

-As you might expect, our lawyers tell our clients that they refer all requests for dialogue from insurance companies or third-party administrators (like Sedgwick) to us—there is typically no good reason for an automobile accident claimant to speak with the opposing side’s insurance representatives.
+As you might expect, we tell our clients that they refer all requests for dialogue from insurance companies or third-party administrators to us—there is typically no good reason for an automobile accident claimant to speak with the opposing side’s insurance representatives.